austin-hoover/blog_old/_pages/about.md

 * [*Thesis proposal*](../_pages/presentations/2020-09-30_thesis_proposal.pdf), University of Tennessee, 09.30.2020

 #### Recommendations
 Here are some things I recommend checking out.
-I'll try to update the list as I remember(discover) old(new) things.
+I'll try to update this list as I remember(discover) old(new) things.
 * Articles
     * [The Unreasonable Effectiveness of Mathematics in the Natural Sciences](https://www.maths.ed.ac.uk/~v1ranick/papers/wigner.pdf) — Eugene Wigner
     * [Why are (some) physicists so bad at philosophy?](http://edwardfeser.blogspot.com/2011/02/why-are-some-physicists-so-bad-at.html) — Edward Feser